timsutton/osx-vm-templates/README.md

 The `prepare_iso.sh` script in this repo takes care of mounting and modifying a vanilla OS X installer downloaded from the Mac App Store.
 The resulting .dmg file and checksum can then be added to the Packer template.
 Because the preparation is done up front, no boot command sequences, attached devices or web server access is required.

 More details as to the modifications to the installer media are provided in the comments of the script.

-## Supported guest OS versions

-Currently this prepare script and template supports all versions of OS X that are distributed through the App Store: OS X Lion (10.7) through Yosemite (10.10), and currently the El Capitan Betas (10.11).

 ## Automated GUI logins